supertokens/supertokens-core/CONTRIBUTING.md

     - [core](https://github.com/supertokens/supertokens-core)
     - [plugin-interface](https://github.com/supertokens/supertokens-plugin-interface)
     - [sqlite-plugin](https://github.com/supertokens/supertokens-sqlite-plugin)
-    - Check repositories branches by clicking on the links listed above, click the branch tab and check for all the available versions
+    - Check repository branches by clicking on the links listed above, click the branch tab and check for all the available versions
-  - Add your github username separated by a comma after core,master in  modules.txt
+  - Add your github username separated by a ',' after core,master in  modules.txt
   - Final modules.txt should look like
     - Example
-      // put module name like <module name>,<branch name>,<github username>(if contributing with a forked repository) and then call ./loadModules script
+      // put module name like module name,branch name,github username(if contributing with a forked repository) and then call ./loadModules script
 	core,master,your_github_username
 	plugin-interface,master
 	sqlite-plugin,master